megvii-research/FSSD_OoD_Detection/README.md

 # Feature Space Singularity for Out-of-Distribution Detection

-This repository is the official implementation of [Feature Space Singularity for Out-of-Distribution Detection]().
+This repository is the implementation of [Feature Space Singularity for Out-of-Distribution Detection]().

-The paper is still in the reviewing process of Neurips 2020.

 ![Alt text](pics/fssd_img1.jpg?raw=true "Title")